osmundi/aoc-2022-go/README.md

 No fancy algorithms, recursion or anything like that.
 Enjoyed a lot in a long time.
 This task could be a goood primer to learn about array indexing.
 I ended up reading [this](https://go.dev/blog/slices-intro) pretty well written introduction to arrays/slices.
 Struggled little bit with slicing a pointer (slice expression binds stronger than a dereference, so you must surround the pointer with parenthesis before slicing: (*arr)[n:n] ).
 Modulo arithmetics works differently (-2 % 7 != 5) in go than for example in python, which was bit suprising.
 Also struggled a bit with off by one error (finally!).

 #### Day 21
+Algorithm solves recursively the value of branch from binary syntax tree where the 'humn' variable cannot be found and buffers the operations that connects it to the another branch, to a list until the 'humn' leaf has been found.
+After that the buffered inversed operations are applied to the the right side of the root equation.
+At first I had problems with precision values and resorted to using even the Decimal package, but soon enough figured out that I had bug in the inversed arithmetics.

+#### Day 22